pblatter/DRL_Seminar/README.md

 ## Results

-In order to measure the performance of the agent, we monitored the mean reward over the last 100 episodes.
+In order to measure the performance of the agent, we monitored the mean reward over the last 100 episodes (without the reward achieved during experience replay).
 The initial plan was to run the agent for 250 episodes per task, but as can be seen in the plots, for modes 3 and 4, the performance started increasing again after approximately 250 episodes.
 Therefore, we ran the agent for 425 episodes for modes 3 and 4.
 One interesting thing is that the mean reward converged towards 1 for tasks 1 and 3, whereas the mean reward of the agent was more volatile in tasks 2 and 4.
 One reason for that might be that in tasks 2 and 4, the behaviour of the sum of the dealer's cards cannot be predicted as easily as in tasks 1 and 3 due to the hidden card in the beginning.

 ### Basic

 <img src="./plots/v1_1.png" width="350" title="hover text">

 The basic task seemed to be easily solvable for the agent.
+The mean reward converged to 0.99 after 250 episodes.

 ### Regular